 - Child Services Office - child welfare services, they investigate claims of abuse etc., oversee orphans and similar matters; including the welfare of the mentally disadvantaged.
 In depth investigations are often done by the police or RIS upon a request from the CSO to conduct an investigation on their behalf.

-- Citizen’s Welfare Office - investigates any reported abuses of people, usually asks RIS to investigate.
-Also administers welfare payments and support services.
+- Citizen’s Welfare Office - investigates any reported abuses of people, the CWO usually asks RIS to conduct any investigations for them.
+The CWO also administers welfare payments and support services.

 4. Royal Advisory.
-A group of advisers to the King which he selects as required or wanted.
+A group of advisers to the King which he selects people for as required or wanted.

 The King must provide, staff, and fund his own residence as well as the Royal Reception Area which is used for official functions within his area of responsibilities.
 He must also provide any shortfall in operating funds for the organisations that assist him in carrying out his constitutional responsibilities and duties.
 Such as the Customs Service and the embassies, etc.

 The House of Representatives’ members are elected every four years, one hundred members with each representing one percent of the eligible registered voters of Berant.
 Voting boundaries are reviewed every ten years or when there’s a major change in the country’s population or boundaries, like the adding of new lands.
 This house drafts the laws and actually administers them.
 Voting is on a weighted scale of voter priorities.
-The members of this house vote on who will be Prime Minister, and that person then selects a cabinet of ministers.
-The Prime Minister usually ends up being the leader of the majority party.
+The members of this house vote on who will be Prime Minister from the elected Representatives, and that person then selects a cabinet of ministers.
+The Prime Minister usually ends up being the leader of the majority party in the House.

 The Senate has one hundred members elected to serve for eight years, fifty are elected every four years.
 They’re elected from a single national voting group.
 If a number of people register to stand together as a party then the votes for that party are split equally between all of the members of the party.
 No person can be appointed unless they have the support of at least one percent of the electorate.
 If forty-five people get ninety-six percent of the votes and the forty-sixth has only a half of one percent, then only forty-five senators are appointed at that election.
 This house reviews proposed laws and may reject them.
 Voting is on a straight one vote one point basis with no priorities.
-The one with the most vote points wins the election, and is appointed.
-In the Senate this means the top fifty with the most points, as long as it’s more than one percent of the electorate.
+The one with the most vote points wins the election and is appointed.
+In the Senate this means the top fifty with the most points, as long as each person’s votes are one percent of the electorate or more.